Meet the Team

 Ella Skybenko, Eastern Europe/Central Asia Senior Researcher & Representative (based in Kyiv)

 Ella joined the Resource Centre in 2008.
-She is responsible for research and outreach in Eastern Europe & Central Asia and has conducted regional missions to the Czech Republic, Kazakhstan, Kyrgyzstan, Azerbaijan, Bosnia & Herzegovina, Serbia, Romania, and Bulgaria.
-Ella formerly worked as an HIV/AIDS program manager at Holt International Children’s Services and program coordinator at American International Health Alliance.
+She is responsible for research and outreach in Eastern Europe & Central Asia and has conducted regional missions to the Czech Republic, Kazakhstan, Kyrgyzstan, Azerbaijan, Bosnia & Herzegovina, Serbia, Romania, Bulgaria, Georgia and Armenia.
+Ella formerly worked as a regional manager at American Red Cross, HIV/AIDS program manager at Holt International Children’s Services and program coordinator at American International Health Alliance.
 Ella holds an MSc in Global Health from the University of Manchester; Master's degree in International Relations with a concentration in International Law from the Ivan Franko National University of Lviv; and MA in International Human Rights from the University of Denver.
 Her mother tongues are Ukrainian and Russian.
 She speaks fluent English.
 Ella is a national of Ukraine.

 Ashley Nancy Reynolds, Research Assistant, Eastern Europe & Central Asia (based in USA) @AshleyNancyR